Urk: Dialect

 One of the oldest and most distinctive dialects of Dutch is the language spoken in Urk.
 Nearly everyone in the village speaks this dialect and uses it in daily life.
 The dialect deviates considerably from contemporary standard Dutch and has preserved many old characteristics that disappeared from standard Dutch a long time ago.
 The Urkish dialect also includes elements that are older than standard Dutch and were never part of the standard language.
 For example, the old word for "father" in the Urkish dialect is taote.
-The dialect developed this way because until World War II, Urk was an island and could only be reached by boat.
+The dialect developed this way because until World War II, Urk was an island and could be reached only by boat.
 Radio was unknown, and the poor population did not have much money for newspapers and books.
-Until the modern era primary education for the children typically lasted only two years; afterwards children had to help maintain the family and formal schooling ended.
+Until the modern era, primary education for the children typically lasted only two years; afterwards children had to help maintain the family, and formal schooling ended.

-Recent linguistic classifications have assigned the Urk dialect to the "Urkers dialect family", of which it is the only member.
+Linguistic classifications have assigned "the dialect of Urk" or "Urk" into an own dialect group.
+Urk is no longer an island and exposure to the standard Dutch through the media is widespread.
+However, the distinctive Urkish dialect is still alive.

 The Urkish dialect has more vowel sounds than standard Dutch and each vowel has short and long forms.
 The pronunciation of vowels deviates from standard Dutch and is closer to English.

 Because living conditions in Urk in historical times were very poor, young girls (typically about age 11 or 12) would frequently leave the island to become domestic servants, mostly in or around Amsterdam.
 They often served with Jewish families.
 After a few years, they would return to Urk to form families of their own.
 As a result of this practice, the Urkish dialect absorbed some loanwords from the Amsterdam dialect and also from Yiddish.
 For instance, the Yiddish "Shnur" for "sister-in-law" became the Urkish "Snoar" (identical meaning); the Hebrew "Kallah" (כלה) for "bride" became the Urkish "Kalletjen", meaning "girlfriend" (literally "little bride").

 When Napoleon occupied the Netherlands, many French words were incorporated into both standard Dutch and Urkish.
 Just as for standard Dutch, French words often changed form when incorporated into Urkish.
 The Urkish dialect has always been primarily a spoken language, and there are not many old texts written in the dialect.
 Only in recent years have people begun to write prose and poetry in the Urkish dialect.
 There are Urkers who have translated Bible books into Urkish, such as the book of Psalms.

-Urk is no longer an island and exposure to the standard Dutch through the media is widespread.
-However, the distinctive Urkish dialect is still alive.